A Better Way Counseling Center logo

 Often those who've recovered want to help others in some way.
 This might take the form of coming to a support group to offer hope and encouragement to those just starting on the road to recovery, or it might mean talking to the daughter of a friend who seems a little too preoccupied with how she looks.
 When you learn to enjoy giving to others in this way you are also working to further establish your own recovery.

-A Better Way Counseling Center is a state certified mental health center and was established in 1997.
+A Better Way Counseling Center is an Oregon State Certified Mental Health Center and was established in 1997.
+The State Certification means we must meet rigorous quality control standards determined by the State of Oregon.
 The Center was founded by David Leventer, LPC, LMFT, a Licensed Marriage and Family Therapist and Licensed Professional Counselor.
 He has been counseling families, couples and individuals with eating disorders for over fifteen years and has worked in a variety of settings including hospitals, family agencies, and counseling centers such as the Women's Counseling Center and the Men's Resource Center.
 He designed the eating disorder treatment at the Center specifically to meet the needs of the Portland community.

-Other providers at the Center include Valeria Lewandoski, LCSW, clinical supervisor, Toni Bellinger, LPC, LMFT, Jessica L. Gretzinger, MA, and Alice Williams, MA, RAS.
+Other providers at the Center include Valeria Lewandoski, LCSW, clinical supervisor, Alexis Wong, MS and Blair Allen, MA.

 They bring expertise to A Better Way Counseling Center in providing individual psychotherapy, couples therapy, family therapy, group counseling and counseling about career concerns.

 Contact us for further information about our programs.
-We would also be happy to send you a free pamphlet that describes our steps to recovery from eating disorders.
+We would also be happy to send you one or both of our free pamphlets: one describing the steps to recovery from eating disorders, the other on the way to having a happier, healthy family.

 A Better Way Counseling Center